neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## TL;DR

 Unless you are a developer, I would strongly discourage scientists from purchasing an Apple Silicon computer in the short term.
 Productive work will require core tools to be ported.
-In the longer term, this architecture could have a profound impact on science, in particular if Apple develops servers that exploit the Metal language and GPUs for compute tasks (competing with NVidia's Tesla products and CUDA language).
+In the longer term, this architecture could have a profound impact on science.
+In particular if Apple develops servers that exploit the power remarkable power efficiency of their CPUs and leverage the Metal language and GPUs for compute tasks (competing with NVidia's Tesla products and CUDA language).

 ## Limitations facing Apple Silicon